tmr08c/tmr08c.github.io/_posts/2018-10-30-hacktoberfest-2018.md

 I feel very fortunate to have a project that I can be proud to have contributed to.

 Interested in what I ended up doing?
-[Check it out!](https://github.com/rubyforgood/partner/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Atmr08c).
+[Check out my PRs here](https://github.com/rubyforgood/partner/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Atmr08c).

 ## Next Year?